 DAY JOB: I am currently seeking a new full time position.
-In October of 2020, I accepted a contract position at BlueScope Steel North America, where I am working as an IT Business Analyst.
+In October of 2020, I accepted a contract position at BlueScope Steel North America, where I worked as an IT Business Analyst.
 Thereafter, I worked briefly for the Cameo Co doing a Vue.js contract.
-My most recent prior full-time position was with Fike Corporation as a Business Systems Analyst Developer where I had been working for the past three years (I was laid off due to Covid-19 cutbacks).
+My most recent prior full-time position (before BlueScope) was with Fike Corporation as a Business Systems Analyst Developer where I had been working for the past three years (I was laid off due to Covid-19 cutbacks).
 My work at Fike entailed the analysis of business systems requirements and development of various web applications, including a product calculator configurator, a new 4000+ user portal and a document management system.

 Follow the links below to get to know me!